datamove/practice-repo-Ozon-F20/tutorials/REST.md

 _Deleting an issue_

-_People with admin permissions in a repository can permanently delete an issue from a repository.
+_People with admin permissions in a repository can permanently delete an issue from a repository._
-Did this doc help you?_

 _You can only delete issues in a repository owned by your user account.
 You cannot delete issues in a repository owned by another user account, even if you are a collaborator there._